-There’s a good chance that, like me, you didn’t actually realise Hoover was a brand growing up, just another name for a vacuum cleaner.
+There’s a good chance that, like me, you didn’t realise Hoover was a brand growing up, just another name for a vacuum cleaner.
 That’s because they were the original and still are one of the best.

 Excellent suction, good overall floor types and we finally have somewhere to put the attachments.
 Hurray!
 I have drawer full of loose dusting brushes and I hate it/

 The only drawback is that it’s noisy, even for a vacuum cleaner it’s especially noisy.
 So no midnight hoovering with this one.